chromaway/ngcccbase/doc/exchange.md

 Make sure the import worked by calling:

-    import json
-    asset_info = other_partys_client.getasset('foo_inc')
+    other_partys_client.getasset('foo_inc')

-You can also check that there is 0 of this asset in the wallet:
+You can also verify that there is 0 of this asset in the wallet:

     other_partys_client.getbalance('foo_inc')